eGain (NASDAQ:EGAN) Releases FY 2022 Earnings Guidance

-Several equities research analysts have issued reports on the company.
+Several equities analysts have recently commented on the company.
+Zacks Investment Research downgraded eGain from a buy rating to a hold rating in a research report on Monday.
 TheStreet upgraded eGain from a d rating to a c+ rating in a report on Wednesday, October 20th.
-Zacks Investment Research raised eGain from a sell rating to a hold rating in a research report on Tuesday, November 2nd.
-Three research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, eGain currently has an average rating of Buy and an average target price of $12.00.
+Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $12.00.

-In other eGain news, CFO Eric Smit sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
-The stock was sold at an average price of $11.05, for a total value of $55,250.00.
+In other news, CFO Eric Smit sold 5,000 shares of the stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $11.05, for a total transaction of $55,250.00.
 Following the sale, the chief financial officer now owns 132,187 shares in the company, valued at $1,460,666.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
 Also, Director Russell Christine sold 20,000 shares of the stock in a transaction that occurred on Wednesday, September 8th.
-The stock was sold at an average price of $11.54, for a total value of $230,800.00.
+The shares were sold at an average price of $11.54, for a total transaction of $230,800.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 33.30% of the company’s stock.
+33.30% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Wells Fargo & Company MN increased its stake in shares of eGain by 26.0% during the second quarter.
-Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock worth $384,000 after purchasing an additional 6,908 shares during the period.
-Invesco Ltd. increased its stake in shares of eGain by 10.0% during the second quarter.
-Invesco Ltd. now owns 20,457 shares of the technology company’s stock worth $235,000 after purchasing an additional 1,853 shares during the period.
-Millennium Management LLC increased its stake in eGain by 22.1% during the 3rd quarter.
-Millennium Management LLC now owns 12,353 shares of the technology company’s stock worth $126,000 after acquiring an additional 2,233 shares during the period.
-Finally, BNP Paribas Arbitrage SA increased its stake in eGain by 462.2% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 5,212 shares of the technology company’s stock worth $53,000 after acquiring an additional 4,285 shares during the period.
-Institutional investors own 50.20% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Millennium Management LLC purchased a new stake in shares of eGain in the second quarter worth $116,000.
+Invesco Ltd. increased its stake in shares of eGain by 10.0% in the second quarter.
+Invesco Ltd. now owns 20,457 shares of the technology company’s stock worth $235,000 after purchasing an additional 1,853 shares in the last quarter.
+Wells Fargo & Company MN increased its stake in shares of eGain by 26.0% in the second quarter.
+Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock worth $384,000 after purchasing an additional 6,908 shares in the last quarter.
+BNP Paribas Arbitrage SA increased its stake in shares of eGain by 462.2% in the third quarter.
+BNP Paribas Arbitrage SA now owns 5,212 shares of the technology company’s stock worth $53,000 after purchasing an additional 4,285 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in shares of eGain by 2.2% in the third quarter.
+Bank of New York Mellon Corp now owns 178,740 shares of the technology company’s stock worth $1,824,000 after purchasing an additional 3,908 shares in the last quarter.
+Institutional investors and hedge funds own 50.20% of the company’s stock.

 eGain Corp. engages in the development, licensing, implementation, and support of customer service infrastructure software solutions.
 Its solutions include financial services, insurance, retail, travel and hospitality, ecommerce, helpdesks, and marketing.
 The company was founded by Ashutosh Roy and Gunjan Sinha in September 1997 and is headquartered in Sunnyvale, CA.